This feels like a good time to say something profound, which leads me to this:

-Chicken pot pie is just so good.
+Chicken pot pie with biscuits is just so good.

 Sautéed shallots and thyme, a splash of white wine, creamy chicken, peas, and carrots all baked under a homemade biscuit topping.
 It’s rich with lots of layers of flavor, but it’s humble and old-fashioned in all the right ways.
 It just goes straight to the heart.